Forecast models predict COVID-19 case surge will hit Maui County next

 Maui is about two weeks behind Honolulu County, according to the forecast, but is showing signs of catching up.

-Today, the Hawaii Department of Health reported one new death and 96 new confirmed and probable infections on Maui, two on Molokai and two on Lanai.
-The 7-day average for new cases for Maui County is at 84, 45% higher than on Aug.
+On Wednesday, the Hawaii Department of Health reported one new death and 96 new confirmed and probable infections on Maui, two on Molokai and two on Lanai.
+The seven-day average for new cases for Maui County is at 84, 45% higher than on Aug.
 10, with a positivity rate of 7.4%.

 “With regards to COVID, obviously the eye of the storm is here for Oahu and the Big Island, but for Maui, they’re nearing the eye,” said HiPAM co-chair Thomas Lee.
 “The initial part of the eye may be passing over them, but they have the ability, if they take action now, to drastically lessen the impacts.”